benbalter/benbalter.github.com/_posts/2017-07-17-twelve-tips-for-growing-communities-around-your-open-source-project.md

 The first step to growing a community is to solve a shared problem.
 If you open source a library that only connects to one server in your data center on Tuesdays when there's a full moon, it's unlikely that another developer would use the software, let alone see the need to improve or contribute.

 Ideally when you're initially architecting the application, but at least before open sourcing, you should abstract your project's logic to the point that it can be widely used beyond your own, specific use case.
-A library that makes any MySQL database into an API is significantly more likely to thrive as an open source project than an application that wraps your specific database and exposes an API.
+A library that makes any MySQL database into an API is significantly more likely to thrive as an open source project than an application that wraps your specific database and exposes an API for only your data.

 It's a win-win.
 You'll get more modular, more robust code (and potential community improvements), and the open source community will gain a library that can be used for problems beyond the one you're trying to solve.